 Other highlights of their working relationship include Marvin’s Room (Globe Theatre, 2004), directed by Emily and produced by H-J, and Jerusalem Jerusalem (writer: Mike Riddell, dir: Rosemary Riddell).
-Emily was a core cast member in Jerusalm Jerualem, and H-J the production manager.
-It toured New Zealand, and then internationally to the Edinburgh Fringe Festival, Belfast, and the Cheltenham Greenbelt Festival, 2003), and H-J the production manager.
+Emily was a core cast member in this nationally and internationally toured play (including Edinburgh Fringe Festival, Belfast, and the Cheltenham Greenbelt Festival, 2003), and H-J the production manager.

 Prospect Park Productions is named for Prospect Park in Dunedin, the city where Emily still lives and writes.
 H-J, while a staunch Dunedin-ite at heart, calls Wellington home…for now!